Kennygunderman/state-of-health-tracker/README.md

 ### Dev Build
+Run an iOS dev build on a simulator:
+1. Make sure all node modules are installed `npm i`
+2. Open a simulator from XCode.
+3. Run `npm run ios`

 Run an iOS dev build on a physical device:
 1. Create a native build in EAS.
 Run `npm run build-ios-dev` to upload a dev build to EAS.
 2. Run Expo `npm run start`

-Run an iOS dev build on a simulator:
-1. Create a simulator build in EAS: `eas build -p ios --profile preview`
-2. Open a simulator from XCode.
-3. Run `eas build:run -p ios --latest`

 To debug crashlytics on a dev build, add a firebase.json file with the following to the root dir of the project: